7 minutes read

 The legal status of CBD derivatives

-While CBD products can be freely sold in Italy, they are subject to strict regulations.
-CBD oil derived from high-THC cannabis is restricted to pharmacies and requires a doctor’s prescription.
-However, CBD oil made from hemp or cannabis light is legal and can be sold as a food additive throughout Italy.
+While some CBD products (such as compliant topicals or non-flower hemp ingredients) can still be sold in Italy, they are subject to strict regulations.
+Oral CBD oil derived from the hemp plant or cannabis light is no longer marketable without a prescription under current rules.
+CBD oil derived from high-THC cannabis remains restricted to pharmacies and requires a doctor’s prescription.

 Buying CBD oil in Italy

 You should take care that your supplier puts emphasis on legal compliance and only delivers you goods that can be freely sold in Italy.
-This means CBD oil with less than 0.6% of THC content.
-As stated above products with higher THC levels are only available in a licensed pharmacy with a doctor's prescription.
+Do not rely on a “≤0.6% THC” threshold.
+Ensure the product category itself is permitted (e.g., compliant topicals) and avoid flower-derived oral CBD.
+As stated above, products with higher THC levels fall under medical cannabis and are only available in licensed pharmacies with a doctor’s prescription.

 Conclusion

-For businesses, selling CBD isolate-based products is low risk in Italy.
-However, those looking to sell full-spectrum CBD products containing THC must take extra precautions.
-Regulations on THC limits continue to evolve, requiring businesses to stay updated.
+For businesses, selling isolate-based products is low risk only when configured for permitted categories (e.g., topicals that comply with EU cosmetics rules).
+Those looking to sell full-spectrum products containing THC must take extra precautions.
+Category legality now matters more than a simple THC threshold, and regulations continue to evolve, so staying updated is essential.

 To successfully operate a CBD business in Italy, entrepreneurs should prioritize compliance with both Italian and EU regulations.
-Opting for THC-free products or broad-spectrum CBD is a safer approach, especially when importing from outside the EU.
+Opting for THC-free or non-flower routes (e.g., compliant topicals, seed/fibre inputs) is a safer approach, especially for imports.

 is cbd oil legal in italy